 Other Interests & Specialties: Surgery, thoracic and cardiac surgery, antireflux surgery, fluorescent bronchoscopy, minimally invasive thoracic surgery, thoracic oncology and thoracic stereotactic radiosurgery.

-Dr. Christie is an active member of the Canadian Medical Association, American College of Surgeons, American Medical Association and the Society of American Gastrointestinal Endoscopic Surgeons
+Certifications, Awards & Accolades: Board Certifications in Thoracic and Cardiac Surgery, member of the Canadian Medical Association, member of the American College of Surgeons, American Medical Association, member of the Society of American Gastrointestinal Endoscopic Surgeons

 Education & Experience:

 - Medical Degree from University of Toronto Graduate Medical Education

 - Residency in General Surgery at University of Toronto

 - Residency in Cardiothoracic Surgery at Cleveland Clinic Foundation

 - Fellowship for Minimally Invasive Thoracic Surgery at University of Pittsburgh School of Medicine

 - General Comprehensive Internship at the Toronto Western Hospital